DigitalPublishingToolkit/TODManual/md/Manual.md

 #5 Make PDF

 ### Step 5.1 Create icmls
 - Use the command line to navigate to the Resources folder (that you renamed).
-You can navigate to that specific folder by typing:
+You can navigate to that specific folder by typing cd (with a space at the end) and then dragging and dropping the termin to the specifig folder.
+Then, press enter.

-		cd (with a space at end) and dragging and dropping to the terminal the specific folder, and pressing enter.
+		cd (with a space at end) pathofyourfolder

 - Use the command line to convert your md files to icml files by typing:

-		make icmls, and press enter.
+		make icmls

-You can find the icmls in the icml folder.
+Press enter.
+You can then find the icmls in the icml folder.

-### Step 5.2 load icmls in Indesign
+### Step 5.2 load icmls in InDesign
 - Copy the TemplateTOD.indd files in the InDD folder and rename all files and make sure you do not use any special characters:

 		01colophone